bitkeen/pkgbuilds/README.md

 Copies:
 ```
+- atool  # A script for managing file archives of various types
 - beekeeper-studio-appimage
 - colorpicker  # Click on a pixel on your screen and print its color value in RGB.
 Written for X11.
 - dragon-drag-and-drop  # Simple drag-and-drop source/sink for X